 Item 1.
 Introduction 4 Item 2.
 Selected financial data 6 Item 3.
-Presentation of the Group 7 Item 3.1.
-Structure of the Group Item 3.2.
-Changes to the principal rules of the management of the Company and the Group 7 Item 4.
-Main events 7 Item 5.
+Presentation of the Group 8 Item 3.1.
+General information about the Group Item 3.2.
+Structure of the Group 9 Item 3.3.
+Changes to the principal rules of the management of the Company and the Group 9 Item 4.
+Main events Item 5.
 Operating and financial review Item 5.1.
-General factors affecting operating and financial results .
-10 Item 5.2.
-Specific factors affecting financial and operating results Item 5.3.
+General factors affecting operating and financial results 11 Item 5.2.
+Specific factors affecting financial and operating results 14 Item 5.3.
 Presentation of differences between achieved financial results and published forecasts Item 5.
-4. Statement of financial position Item 5.4.1.
-Key items of the statement of financial position Item 5.4.2.
-Financial position as at 30 June 2015 compared to 31 December 2014 .
-14 Item 5.5.
+4. Statement of financial position 15 Item 5.4.1.
+Key items of the statement of financial position 15 Item 5.4.2.
+Financial position as of 31 March 2016 compared to 31 December 2015 16 Item 5.5.
 Consolidated income statement Item 5.5.1.
-Key items of the consolidated income statement .
-15 Item 5.5.2.
-Comparison of financial results for the six-month period ended 30 June 2015 with the result for [·] the corresponding period of 2014 Item 5.5.3.
-Comparison of financial results for the three-month period ended 30 June 2015 with the result t for the corresponding period of 2014 Item 5.
-6. Consolidated cash flow statement Item 5.6.1.
-Key items from consolidated cash flow statement .
-20 Item 5.6.2.
-Comparison of cash flow for the six-month period ended 30 June 2015 with the cash flow for corresponding period of 2014 Item 5.7.
-Future liquidity and capital resources .
-22 Item 6.
-Information on granted and received guarantees with a particular emphasis on guarantees granted to rela entities Item 7.
+Key items of the consolidated income statement 17 Item 5.5.2.
+Comparison of financial results for the six-month period ended 30 June 2016 with the result for the corresponding period of 2015 19 Item 5.5.3.
+Comparison of financial results for the three-month period ended 30 June 2016 with the resu lt for the corresponding period of 2015 20 Item 5.
+6. Consolidated cash flow statement 22 Item 5.6.1.
+Key items from consolidated cash flow statement 22 Item 5.6.2.
+Cash flow analysis Item 5.7.
+Future liquidity and capital resources Item 6.
+Information on loans granted with a particular emphasis on related entities 24 Item 7.
 Information on granted and received guarantees with a particular emphasis on guarantees granted to related entities Item 8.
-Shareholders who, directly or indirectly, have substantial shareholding .
-23 Item 9.
-Shares and rights to shares of GTC held by members of the Management Board and the Supervisory Board Item 10.
-Material transactions with related parties concluded on terms other than market terms Item 11.
-Proceedings before a court or public authority of Globe Trade Centre SA or its subsidiaries, with the t value of liabilities or claims of at least 10% of the Company's equity Item 12.
-Key risk factors .
-25
+Shareholders who, directly or indirectly, have substantial shareholding Item 9.
+Shares in GTC held by members of the Management Board and the Supervisory Board Item 10.
+Material transactions with related parties concluded on terms other than market terms 26 Item 11.
+Proceedings before a court or public authority involving Globe Trade Centre SA or its subsidiaries the total value of the liabilities or claims of which amount to at least 10% of the Group's equity Item 12.
+Key risk factors 27